georgiitonchev/tailored/README.md

  - [Miniaudio](https://github.com/mackron/miniaudio): Audio playback and capture library written in C, in a single source file.

 ## Features
+ - Sprites: Rendering of textures with additional settings such as 9-slice scaling.
+ - UI system: A base implementation of UI elements used throughout the examples.
+ - Text: A basic implementation of text rendering using .ttf font files.

 ## Examples
 Example UI featuring buttons, scrollable areas and a simple particle system.